 In the QCD the Contractor shall illustrate the process to certify the Work as compliant with the requirements of the Contract Documents.
 The Contractor shall collaborate with CDOT during the Design process to ensure the appropriate product is produced and requirements are met.
-During Construction the Project Quality Manager (PQM) will ensure that Release for Construction (RFC), Traffic Control Plans (TCP), Method of Handling Traffic (MHT), Request for Information (RFI), Storm Water Management Plans (SWMP), and Public Information (PI) release documents are compliant with the requirements of the Contract Documents.
+During Construction the Design Quality Manager (DQM) shall ensure that Release for Construction (RFC), Traffic Control Plans (TCP), Method of Handling Traffic (MHT), Request for Information (RFI), Storm Water Management Plans (SWMP), and Public Information (PI) release documents are compliant with the requirements of the Contract Documents.